5 Reasons Why Your PPC Leads Are Not Converting

 While many companies may truly be interested in a product or service, they simply may just not have the budget right now.

-Is that a reason to unqualify those particular leads?
+Are budget concerns a reason to unqualify those particular leads?

 A strategic shift could be to categorize these leads in a “budget issue” category.

-When business returns to normalcy, these companies previously deemed as “unqualified” may become your best customers.
+While it may take a while for most businesses to return to a sense of normalcy, these companies previously deemed as “unqualified” may become your best customers.

-The key is to follow up if budget truly the only issue.
+The key is to follow up if budget is truly the only issue.

 Another strategic shift could be to look at your pricing model.

-If a majority of leads are unqualified due to budget, it could be an indicator of market perceived value.
+If a majority of leads are unqualified due to budget, it could be an indicator of market-perceived value – not that PPC isn’t performing.

 4. High-Volume Keywords Are Driving Ineffective Leads

-Quantity doesn’t always mean quality.
+Quantity of leads doesn’t always equate to quality leads.

-It’s easy to tell clients when campaigns are going well and hitting lead volume goals.
+It’s typically smooth sailing when campaigns are performing and hitting lead volume goals.

-But when they drop the bomb that leads aren’t converting, it’s time to take a deeper look at campaigns.
+But when told that leads aren’t converting – even after pivoting from sections 1-3 – it’s time to take a deeper look at campaigns.

-When digging into PPC campaigns, it’s easier to find an outlier if there are a few keywords driving the majority of your leads.
+When digging into PPC campaigns, it’s easier to find an outlier if a few keywords are driving the majority of your leads.
 Start there.

 If a campaign is bidding on generic, high-traffic keywords, the problem could be the keyword itself.